 Hubbard and Braeutigam add financial and market experience to MSU Foundation and its family of subsidiaries

-“Linda and Jon are experienced leaders who will help drive long term success of the Foundation that serves Michigan State University,” said Randolph Cowen, Chair of MSU Foundation Board of Directors.
+“Linda and Jon are experienced leaders who will help drive long term success of the Foundation that serves Michigan State University,” said Randolph Cowen, Chair of MSU Foundation.

 Hubbard started her career at Plante Moran where she made partner, providing audit assurance and tax and consulting services to real estate, construction, and manufacturing clients.